jacopotagliabue/jacopotagliabue.github.io/index.md

 Educated in several acronyms across the globe (UNISR, [SFI](https://www.santafe.edu/engage/learn/alumni/jacopo-tagliabue), MIT), I am the co-founder of [Bauplan](https://www.bauplanlabs.com/), a data infrastructure company based in NYC and SF.

 I was co-founder and CTO of Tooso, an [AI startup](https://www.gartner.com/en/documents/3913700/cool-vendors-in-digital-commerce) providing search and recommendations to millions of users, before being acquired by [TSX:CVO](https://www.coveo.com/en/company/news-releases/2019/coveo-acquires-tooso).
-I led Coveo's AI from scale-up to IPO, and built out _Coveo Labs_, an [applied R&D practice](https://medium.com/the-techlife/applied-research-at-reasonable-scale-8a74d2beed89) rooted in open science: our libraries, models and datasets have collected thousands of stars and garnered millions of downloads.
+I led Coveo's AI from scale-up to IPO, and built out _Coveo Labs_, an [applied R&D practice](https://medium.com/the-techlife/applied-research-at-reasonable-scale-8a74d2beed89) rooted in open science: our libraries, models and datasets have collected thousands of stars and garnered tens of millions of downloads.

-Throughout my career, I have been fortunate enough to collaborate with incredible folks in industry (e.g. [Netflix](https://arxiv.org/pdf/2303.11761.pdf), [NVIDIA](https://rdcu.be/c4dXy)) and academia ([Stanford](https://www.nature.com/articles/s41598-022-23052-9), [Univ. of Wisconsin-Madison](https://dl.acm.org/doi/10.1145/3702634.3702955), [Univ. of Chicago](https://arxiv.org/abs/2505.13750)), and work on products spanning multiple fields: Information Retrieval, Data Science, Artificial Intelligence, Data Management, Computer Systems.
+Throughout my career, I have been fortunate enough to collaborate with incredible folks in industry (e.g. [Netflix](https://arxiv.org/pdf/2303.11761.pdf), [NVIDIA](https://rdcu.be/c4dXy)) and academia ([Stanford](https://www.nature.com/articles/s41598-022-23052-9), [Univ. of Wisconsin-Madison](https://dl.acm.org/doi/10.1145/3702634.3702955), [Univ. of Chicago](https://arxiv.org/abs/2505.13750)), and work on products spanning multiple fields: Artificial Intelligence,  Data Management, Information Retrieval, Data Science, Computer Systems.
 My [research contributions](#research) are often product focused, and are memorable mostly for their titles (e.g. "Not all those who browse are lost", "You don't need a bigger boat", "Mo' models, mo' problems", "Faas and Furious").

 While building my new startup, I moonlight as [Adj.
 Professor of ML Systems at NYU](https://github.com/jacopotagliabue/MLSys-NYU-2022), which is only notable because it is the only job I ever had that my parents understand.